Construction Survey Requirements in Florida

 Starting design without a current topographic survey

 Consequence: Engineer designs based on assumptions.
 Grading plans do not match actual site conditions.
-Change orders and redesign costs can exceed $5,000-$20,000+.
+Change orders and redesign can cost many times what the survey would have.

 Prevention: Always get a current topo survey before design begins.
 Old surveys may not reflect recent grading, tree removal, or drainage changes.